tymyrddin/blue/source/index.rst

 Blue Team
 =================================================

 The blue team is a group focused on protecting assets.
-This includes monitoring the security controls, the intrusion detection systems, the logs to protect the assets and identify when a security breach occurs, and raising security awareness overall (ie make the writeups human-readable for intended audiences).
+This includes monitoring the security controls, the intrusion detection systems, the logs to protect the assets and identify when a security breach occurs, and raising security awareness.

-These are some writeups made on our journeys in a digital landscape formed by nature's own processes and humanoid activities and neglect throughout decades.
+The below are links to writeups made on journeys in a digital landscape formed by nature's own processes and humanoid activities and neglect throughout decades.

 ----